Skip to main content

-Nurse Practitioner or Physician Assistant - Ophthalmology, Full-time, Days
+Nurse Practitioner or Physician Assistant-Ocular Oncology, Full-time, Days

 Placement within the salary range is dependent on several factors such as relevant work experience and internal equity.
 For positions represented by a labor union, placement within the salary range is guided by the rules outlined in the collective bargaining agreement.